E3SM-Project/gdess/README.md

 # e3sm_co2_diag

+## Overview

+This package facilitates comparison of simulated atmospheric CO<sub>2</sub> against observational data.
+Specifically, it selects, loads, and parses the observational datasets and model simulations to be in a consistent structure and generates data visualizations for several diagnostic use cases.

+#### Motivation

-Generate diagnostics to help evaluate atmospheric CO<sub>2</sub> as simulated by the Energy Exascale Earth System Model (E3SM)
+There is a need to evaluate atmospheric CO<sub>2</sub> for continuing development of the Energy Exascale Earth System Model (E3SM)
+&mdash; particularly the v2 campaign focused on simulations of global biogeochemistry.

+#### Problem to solve

+Although there are existing diagnostic tools for Earth System Models (e.g. ESMValTool, ILAMB, BGC-val), they do not provide functionality specific for atmospheric CO<sub>2</sub> concentrations.

 ## Usage